oat-sa/taohub-articles/forge/Thinktank.md

 ### Transactions management / Inference management / rights access management

 Generis on which rely TAO would benefit in terms of scalability and implementation from a prolog based core engine since such rule based features and transactions management are close to horn clauses that prolog already impelments natively.
-The RDF parser is distributed with SWI-Prolog under the LGPL Free Software licence.\
+The RDF parser is distributed with SWI-Prolog under the LGPL Free Software licence.<br/>

 Hopefully the architecture of the backedn of generis is flexible and a new implementation of the generis API would fit into the architecture.

 ### Peer to peer network